No767/Kumiko/README.md

 yum install -y xz-devel
 ```

-2. Compile Python 3.10 from source.
+2. Compile Python 3.10 from source (or install it with your package manager).
 If you need a guide, [here's](https://realpython.com/installing-python/#how-to-build-python-from-source-code) one.
 3. Install [Pipenv](https://pipenv.readthedocs.io/en/latest/).
 To do so, run this command:

 ```sh